Ang Totoong Narcolist: Reaction

-Numerous Duterte-aligned politicians and figures opposed the videos.
-During the release of the episodes, Presidential Spokesperson Salvador Panelo said that the allegations mentioned were "black propaganda" and that Bikoy was just a "pawn.".
-He also accused the Liberal Party of the Philippines for creating the videos.
-After the release of the first video, President Duterte blamed the political opposition for the "black propaganda" and further hinted that Senator Antonio Trillanes was likely behind the video, calling him gay.
-Due to Advincula's allegations that Bong Go has a dragon tattoo, Go has shown his back on two occasions: at a Hugpong ng Pagbabago campaign event on April 10 and at a Luntiang Pilipinas campaign event in Calamba, Laguna on May 6.
-Trillianes praised the videos, wishing to have been part of the channel's creation.
-He then challenged Paolo Duterte to display his tattoo on his back.
-The latter refused to do so in a statement.
-The Liberal Party denied their involvement in the videos while the Communist Party of the Philippines founder Jose Maria Sison said that Bikoy should be given protection to recount his story.
-The Department of Justice of the Philippines (DOJ) questioned the credibility of Bikoy due to his anonymity.
-The videos were considered a controversial topic online: netizens shared documents from the video, with a Facebook page titled "for the motherland Sass Rogando Sasot" encountering connections between the documents shown to a bank in Legazpi, Albay.
+Numerous Duterte-aligned politicians opposed the videos.
+During the episodes' release, Presidential Spokesperson Salvador Panelo said that the allegations mentioned were "black propaganda".
+He also accused the Liberal Party of the Philippines of creating the videos.
+After the first video, President Duterte blamed the political opposition and hinted that Senator Antonio Trillanes was likely behind it, calling him a person who acts "tough" but is actually "gay".
+Due to Advincula's allegations that Bong Go has a dragon tattoo, Go has shown his back on two occasions: at a Hugpong ng Pagbabago campaign event and later at a Luntiang Pilipinas campaign event in Calamba, Laguna.
+Trillanes praised the videos, wishing to have been part of the creation.
+He then challenged Paolo Duterte to display the tattoo on his back, which Duterte refused to do.
+The Liberal Party denied their involvement while Communist Party of the Philippines founder Jose Maria Sison said "Bikoy" should be given protection to tell his story.
+The Department of Justice of the Philippines (DOJ) questioned "Bikoy"'s credibility due to his anonymity.
 According to the Philippine News Agency, the videos were "publicly viewed, shared and uploaded" multiple times.

 Oust Duterte matrix

-Shortly after the release of the videos, specifically on April 16, Duterte reported in a speech that intelligence reports have been transferred to him detailing an alleged ouster plot.
-Six days later, Panelo released the "Oust Duterte matrix," stating that the president ordered him to do so.
-The matrix bears the names of numerous journalists from news outlets, particularly the Philippine Center for Investigative Journalism and Rappler.
-Panelo stated that the journalists could be feeding their stories to the "enemies of the state," or the opposition.
-He stated that the matrix was released to "expose" the people behind the alleged ouster plot and denied filing charges against the journalists shown in the matrix.
+Shortly after the release of the videos, specifically on April 16, Duterte reported in a speech that he had received intelligence reports detailing an alleged ouster plot.
+Six days later, Panelo released the "Oust Duterte matrix".
+The matrix named journalists from several news outlets, particularly the Philippine Center for Investigative Journalism and Rappler.
+Panelo said those journalists could be feeding their stories to "enemies of the state," or the opposition.
+He stated that the matrix was released to expose those behind the alleged ouster plot and did not file charges against the journalists shown in the matrix.